khoryongteng/frogger-software-maintenance/README.md

 	- Enforces open/closed principle and simplifies code for maintainability and readability.

 6. Moved Level creation functionality in main to new dedicated package of classes (frogger.models.levels).
+	- Allows for easy creation and modification of levels.
 	- Enforces Single-Responsibility Principle.
 	- World abstract class used as a base for level creation.
 	- MyStage renamed and reused as Level abstract class which contains common objects across levels.